 The next version of your business will have different abilities, practices and capabilities.
 But most importantly, you will have developed real experience with transformative power and continues ability to generate adoption, simplicity and growth.

 Ricardo Saltz Gulko is the Eglobalis managing director, a global strategist, thought leader, CX practitioner, and keynote speaker in the areas of simplification and change, customer experience, experience design, and global professional services.
 He currently works with tech global companies aiming to transform themselves around simplification models, culture and digital transformation, customer and employee experience.
-You can learn more about him, his passions, and his charitable causes at his LinkedIn, Facebook, or Twitter.

 Read Shep’s latest Forbes article: The Top Ten Companies In The US

 Sign up for instant access to Shep’s research report on customer service and customer experience.